AmitNativ1984/amitnativ1984.github.io/_posts/2023-11-12-vision-transformers.markdown

 ![q-k-v](/assets/images/transformers/q-k-v.jpeg){:width="800"}

-In a very simplistic way, embeddings that have high information about the input, will a lot of information, and will relate well to other embeddings with information about the input.
+In a very simplistic way, embeddings that have high information about the input, will store a lot of information, and will relate well to other embeddings with information about the input.

 Therefore, we can take the dot product of the query $\mathbf{Q}$ matrix with the key $\mathbf{K}$ matrix.
 This will give the similarity between the embeddings, and then multiply the result with the value $\mathbf{V}$ matrix.
 The output of this operation is the output of the self-attention layer.